5 Pitfalls of DIY Retail Sales Training in Your Store

 You promoted your managers because they could handle the most critical responsibilities in your retail store—now you have them performing basic training.

 And they rarely show up looking forward to training.
-They dread it because of all the tasks you've given them.
+They dread it because of the pileup of all the tasks you've given them.

 That’s not a good use of their time or your money.